tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 The data plane partitioning provides isolation for Slice-Flow Aggregate traffic, and protection when resource contention occurs due to bursts of traffic from other Slice-Flow Aggregate traffic that traverses the same shared network resource.

+The combination of control and data plane partitioning provides the strongest form of NRP isolation.
+The control plane ensures that admitted traffic across NRPs does not exceed the available network resources, while the data plane enforces per-packet forwarding treatment at runtime, preventing traffic bursts from one NRP from impacting the resources available to other NRPs.

 # Network Resource Partition Instantiation {#SlicePolicyInstantiation}